arvvoid/plugin.video.hbogoeu/README.md

 ## Help

 Join the discusion on the [Kodi Forum](https://forum.kodi.tv/showthread.php?tid=339798), if you have a bug or issue to report open a new [ISSUE](https://github.com/arvvoid/plugin.video.hbogoeu/issues)

-## History

-Initial version was derived from https://github.com/billsuxx/plugin.video.hbogohu witch is derived from https://kodibg.org/forum/thread-504.html, this now is a complete rewrite and restructure of the add-on.

 ## Contributors ✨